-Tip: Avoid wearing wedge heels, they make your legs and walk appear clunky and don’t showcase that you are able to walk well in stilettos.
+Tip: Avoid wearing wedge heels.
+They make your legs and walk appear clunky and don’t showcase that you can walk well in stilettos.

-Arrive Early & Be Prepared to Wait: Casting calls are typically held during specific time frames, and if it’s an open call (meaning not agency specific), you can expect a lot of people to show up.
+Arrive Early & Be Prepared to Wait: Casting calls are typically held during specific time frames, and if it’s an open call (meaning not agency-specific), you can expect a lot of people to show up.
 Being right on time or late will put you at the end of the line, which could mean waiting for an hour or more for your turn.
-I've attended casting calls where there was hardly anyone there and I was in & out quickly, however, that is rare.
+I've attended casting calls where hardly anyone was there, and I was in & out quickly; however, that is rare.
 In general, expect to run into a group of people at casting calls.
 Since it can take a while to get through everyone, be prepared and bring a book or something simple to keep you occupied.

 Photo by Tou Yang

-Practice, Practice, Practice: Sometimes, you don’t have advance notice of when you’re going to be sent to a runway casting call, so it’s best to ALWAYS practice!
-When you do have notice of a runway casting, make sure to increase your practice sessions in the week leading up to the casting call.
-Pro tip- switch up your practice shoe styles often so you are comfortable in whatever the designer may ask you to wear.
-I like to practice in my highest, most uncomfortable shoes so that way whatever they may ask me to wear will seem easy!
+Practice, Practice, Practice: You don’t always have a lot of advance notice of when you will be sent to a runway casting call, so it’s best to ALWAYS practice so you're always prepared!
+Pro tip- switch up your practice shoe style often so you are comfortable in whatever the designer may ask you to wear.
+I like to practice in my highest, most uncomfortable shoes so that way, whatever they may ask me to wear will seem easy!

-Be confident: One thing that really stood out in last week’s post, is that the designers are drawn to models with personality & confidence.
-Even if your nerves are getting the best of you, push it aside and channel your inner supermodel!
-Being confident draws attention to you, and having that kind of presence is what designers are wanting in a model wearing their designs on the runway.
+Be confident: One thing that stood out in last week’s post is that the designers are drawn to models with personality & confidence.
+Even if your nerves are getting the best of you, push them aside and channel your inner supermodel!
+Being confident draws attention to you, and having that kind of presence is what designers want in a model wearing their designs on the runway.